 Aside from simply running away, Humans can defend themselves against Zombies by stunning their pursuers.
 Zombies are stunned by a foam dart from a blaster or a rolled sock thrown by a Human.
 See Section 5 “Stunning Devices and Equipment” for more information on valid equipment.

-Stunned Zombies will need to put their hands on their heads for 30 seconds, then touch any door handle attached to a door that can open to respawn and come back into play.
-During this time, stunned Zombies are free to move around, but cannot participate in the game in any way.
+Stunned Zombies will need to put their hands on their heads for one (1) minute, then touch any door handle attached to a door to respawn and come back into play.
+During this minute period, stunned Zombies are free to move around, but cannot participate in the game in any way.
 This includes following Humans, alerting other Zombies of a Human’s location, intentionally distracting players, blocking darts with their body, or in any way assisting the Zombies while stunned.

 In the event that the stunned Zombie is part of a larger skirmish, he or she must immediately move out of the way so as not to interfere with active players.